shreya293/Active-Directory-Lab-Configuration/README.md

 ---

 #### 3. Initializing DHCP Scope Creation
-Navigating to the **DHCP Manager** from Server Manager Tools.
+Navigating to the **DHCP** from Server Manager Tools.
 We begin the process of defining an **IPv4 Scope** to allow the client to automatically receive network configurations.
 ![Step 34](./Images/image%2034.png)

 ---